3DOM-FBK/deep-image-matching/docs/installation.md

 pip install pycolmap
 ```

-As [pycolmap](https://github.com/colmap/pycolmap) was released on PyPi only for Linux and macOS (up to version 0.4.0), it is not installed by default with deep-image-matching.
+Up to version 0.4.0, [pycolmap](https://github.com/colmap/pycolmap) was released on PyPi only for Linux and macOS.
-Therefore, it is not included in the dependencies of deep-image-matching.
+Therefore, it was not included in the dependencies of deep-image-matching, so you need to install it manually.
-From version 0.5.0, pycolmap can be installed on Windows too, so we are considering to add it as a dependency of deep-image-matching.
+From [version 0.5.0](https://github.com/colmap/pycolmap/releases/tag/v0.5.0), pycolmap can be installed on Windows too, so we are considering to add it as a dependency of deep-image-matching.

 ## Notes and troubleshooting